Family Medicine Orange County Medical Center

 Our residents are assigned a group of patients whom they follow throughout training, in both outpatient and inpatient settings, with the outpatient experience providing a spectrum of acute and chronic diagnoses.
 Preventive health care, prenatal obstetrical care, and minor surgical and dermatologic procedures are also emphasized.
 Laboratory and radiology services, patient education programs, and consultations with various specialties are readily available.

-Our residency is affiliated with UCI School of Medicine and is a training site for many medical students from UCI, Western University for Health Sciences, and others.
-Our program is looking forward to working with the new Kaiser Permanente School of Medicine opening in Pasadena, CA in Fall 2020.
+Our residency is affiliated with UCI School of Medicine and is a training site for many medical students from UCI, UCR, and Kaiser Permanente School of Medicine.